top of page

 When children experience rich, playful exposure to speech sounds, print, and meaning before formal instruction begins, they approach reading with confidence and curiosity.
 Early, inclusive support during these years prevents difficulties learning to read and pelling failure before it starts and closes the gap that defines the dyslexia paradox.

-We offer workshops for parents, in-house training for early-years practitioners, and one-to-one sessions for parents of babies aged six months and older at the Early Dyslexia Screening Centre.
+Train as a Speedie Readies tutor.
+We also offer workshops for parents, in-house training for early-years practitioners, and one-to-one sessions for parents of babies aged six months and older at the Early Dyslexia Screening Centre.

 bottom of page